Do you have chipped or crooked teeth?

 - Chipped teeth

 Porcelain veneers offer so many benefits to our patients, including:

 - Hide deep stains and discoloration

 The beauty of porcelain veneers is that we create them from a porcelain compound.
 So, the tooth-colored veneer will reflect light like real tooth enamel.
 They are a cosmetic restoration that will make you forget that you have them!

 If you have stained, misshapen or damaged teeth, you can benefit from dental treatment using porcelain veneers.
 Many patients are good candidates, although patients with more extensive damage to their teeth may need different treatment.

 Who is not a good candidate for porcelain veneers?

-If you have extensive tooth decay, misaligned teeth, or suffer from chronic tooth grinding, you may find other treatments like a root canal or Invisalign may be more effective than porcelain veneers.
+If you have extensive tooth decay, misaligned teeth, or suffer from chronic tooth grinding you may not be a good candidate.
+You are not a good candidate if you have insufficient jaw bone too.
+Other treatments like a root canal, dental crown, or Invisalign may be more effective than porcelain veneers for you.

 What’s the difference between porcelain veneers and dental crowns?

-Do you want to repair your damaged teeth or change the appearance of your smile?
-Restore or enhance your teeth for the smile of your dreams.
-To schedule a consultation with Dr. Shulman in our Northeast Philadelphia dental office, call (215) 372-1142 today.
+Do you want to repair your damaged teeth or change the look of your smile?
+Schedule a dental exam and consultation with Dr. Shulman to restore and enhance your teeth with porcelain veneers!
+Call our our Northeast Philadelphia dentist office at (215) 372-1142 to schedule a cosmetic dentistry treatment today.